Flash FInder Timing Offset not handled correctly

 Flash finder needs to update its understanding of beam time, to properly handle offsets given in runtime fhicl files.

 This does not affect simulation, but should be fixed before running big reco jobs.

-#2 Updated by Erica Snider about 6 years ago
+#2 Updated by Erica Snider over 6 years ago

 - Status changed from New to Assigned

 Please start a hotfix branch using 'git flow hotfix start xxxx' where 'xxxx' is something descriptive, make your changes there, test it, then publish the hotfix branch.
 Lynn can then make the release.

 Also, please let us know how to test this so that we can see that the patch worked.